pjotrok/angular-localization/README.md

 A localization module for [AngularJS](http://angularjs.org/) complete with core service and accompanying filter, directives etc.

+It was first made by [Rahul Doshi](https://github.com/doshprompt).
+Due to the lack of recent activity in the main repo, we have forked this version to better maintain it.

 It is based on a number of angularjs localization modules already available out there on the web, and borrows heavily from the following list including but not limited to: